Which of the following are considered the four major types of bio... | Channels for Pearson+

 Multiple Choice

-Which of the following are considered the four major types of biomolecules essential for life?
+Which of the following are considered the four major types of biological molecules?

 A